pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-2/README.md

   $ echo "some text" >> shell.txt
   ```

-Redirect STDERR
+Redirect STDERR.
+You must use the number 2.
+If the file is missing it will create file
 ```
  $ dat missing_file 2> error.txt
  $ cat missing_file 2>> error.txt
  ```
-  Dump stderr
+  Dump stderr.
+Send the output to the bit bucket /dev/null
 ```
-$ cat missing_file > nul
+$ cat missing_file 2> /dev/nul
  ```

 #### Command Line Pipes
-Use standard out of one command as the standard in for another command
+Use command line pipe to send standard out of one command as the standard in for another command.
+Use the vertical line symbol to pipe '|'
 ```
 $ grep hello sample.txt | less
 ```
 Pipes output to less command

+You can use as many pipes as needed

 Tee command - standard output printed to screen before overwriting file
 ```